nindob/breast_cancer-detection/README.md

 # breast_cancer-detection
-breast cancer detection algorithm using machine learning
+assisted breast cancer detection algorithm using machine learning dataset can be found here: http://www.cbioportal.org/study/clinicalData?id=brca_metabric
+NOTE: you need to convert the dataset into a csv file if it hasn't been converted already.